Skip to main content

 Every day, the Vulcan Platform syncs with the vendor's platform to receive updates on existing vulnerabilities and assets and to retrieve new ones (if any are added).

-The table below lists how the status update mechanism works in the Veracode SAST connector for the vulnerabilities and assets in the Vulcan Platform.
+The table below lists how the status update mechanism works in the Veracode connector for the vulnerabilities and assets in the Vulcan Platform.

 Update type in Vulcan